azmelekin/azmelekin.github.io/_posts/2017-10-03-unemploymentrates.md

 <img src="/images/unnamed-chunk-6-1.png"/>
 <!--more-->
-Once again, unemployment rates among Black/African America men is higher than their White and Hispanic counterparts!
+Once again, unemployment rates among Black/African American men is higher than their White and Hispanic/Latino counterparts!
 Remember the plot for Whites includes the Hispanic/Latino group who identify as 'White', so the plot would probably show even lower unemployment rates for Caucasian Whites than indicated by the "All White" plots if the Hispanic/Latino group was removed.

 - **Unemployment rates by Race/Ethnicity for women**